nkdAgility/NKDAgility.com/site/content/company/terms-of-business/index.md

 Thanks for choosing naked Agility Ltd. Our mission is to delight our customers with our knowledge, expertise, and professionalism in delivering onsite consulting and training.
 Our private consulting and training are provided online using Microsoft Teams and Mural and are governed by our consulting Terms of Business described here.
 Onsite is also available at an additional cost.

-If you are looking for our approach to engaging, then please see [https://nkdagility.com/#our-services](https://nkdagility.com/#our-services).
+If you are looking for our approach to engaging, then please see [our capabilities(https://nkdagility.com/capabilities).

-**NOTE**: Due to the volatility of the GBP, all invoices will be in EUR or USD unless otherwise agreed.

 ## Try Before You Buy